ElenJ/biomed-extractor/docs/user_interface.md

 ### **3.3.
 Extraction Trigger**

+- Processing is initislized once data is provided and model is selected
-- Prominent “Run Extraction” button initiates processing.
+- prominent “Run Extraction” button initiates processing.
 - Loading spinner and progress bar reassure users during processing.
 - If multiple files, show progress as a percentage or per-document ticker.

 ### **3.4.
 Results Display**

-- Extracted information presented in an interactive, scrollable table (e.g., one row per file, with columns for Population, Intervention, Comparator, Outcomes, Summary).
+- Extracted information presented in an interactive, scrollable table (e.g., one row per study, with columns for Population, Intervention, Comparator, Outcomes, Summary).
 - Option to expand/collapse summary details for each file.
 - Color highlights or icons to flag missing data or extraction errors.

 ### **3.5.
 Download**

-- Results downloadable in CSV, Excel, or JSON format via clearly labeled download buttons.
+- Results downloadable in CSV format via clearly labeled download buttons.
 - Download buttons are deactivated/greyed-out until extraction is complete.

 ### **3.6.
 Error Handling and Help**